creatorrr/browser-bricks/bricks.coffee.md

 Class: Box (Events)
 -------------------

-Now, let's define a box that will be the basic building block for the game.
+Now, lets define a box that will be the basic building block for the game.
 All the objects will inherit from this class.

     class Box extends Events